-- 1. Looked after children and previously looked after children. - 2.
+- 1. Looked after children and previously looked after children.
+This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Baptised Catholic children who have a sibling in the school at the time of admission. - 3.
 Baptised Catholic children resident in the parish of St Clare & St Hugh (the part of the parish formerly referred to as St Hugh). - 4.
 Other baptised Catholic children. - 5.
 Other children who have a sibling in the school at the time of admission. - 6.
 Children from other Christian denominations.
 Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required. - 7.
 Children of other faiths.
 An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group. - 8.
 Other children.

-If it is not possible to offer places for all applications within any criteria above, then places will be allocated to the children who live nearest to the school.
+If it is not possible to offer places for all applications within any criteria above then places will be allocated to the children who live nearest to the school.
 The distance will be measured by straight line distance between the child's permanent home address and the school using the local authority's computerised measuring system.